6 Best Benefits Filipino Employees Should Not Miss

-Are you enjoying your benefits as an employee?
+Are you enjoying your employee benefits?

 With March just around the corner, it’s almost the season of graduation.
 Soon, fresh graduates will join the working force as novices.

-Whether you are a fresh graduate who landed your first job or you are a professional who had just celebrated your anniversary with your company, you must know that you have six basic benefits as mandated by the Labor Code.
+Whether you are a fresh graduate who landed your first job or you are a professional who had just celebrated your anniversary with your company, you must know that you have six basic employee benefits as mandated by the Labor Code.

 Labor Code of the Philippines